-А s at 31 December 2023
+As at 31 December 2

 Investments at amortized cost Stage 1 12-months ECLs Stage 2 Lifetime ECLs

-Lifetime Lees

 LEVEL 1 33,990,288 31,345

-A s at 31 December 2022
+As at 31 December 2022

-Stage 1

-Investments at amortized cost 12-months ECLs
+Investments at amortized cost Stage 1 12-months ECLs

 LEVEL 1 30,247,364

-The following tables analyze information on significant changes in gross carrying value of loans and advances to customers, financial guarantees issued and similar commitments, during the period, as well as movements in respective expected credit losses during the years ended 31 December 2023 and 2022 by classes of financial assets.
+The following tables analyze information on significant changes in gross carrying value of loans and advances to customers, financial guarantees issued and similar commitments during the period, as well as movements in respective expected losses during the years ended 31 December 2023 and 2022 by classes of financial assets.
 Effect of foreign exchange rates fluctuations on the changes in carrying value and expected credit losses on financial instruments, that are covered by impairment requirements under IFRS 9, in the tables below are not presented in separate lines but included within the lines of respective changes.

-Notes to the Consolidated Financial Statements for the Year Ended 31 December 2023 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Separate Financial Statements for the Year Ended 31 December 2023 (Continued) (In Ukrainian Hryvnias and in thousands)